 At least half of the most innovative and life-saving medicines that exist today were originally developed in university labs with taxpayer funding.
 This includes almost all vaccines, many HIV-AIDS and tuberculosis drugs, and even insulin.
-In the United States, every single one of the 210 most recently approved medicines by the US Food and Drug Administration (FDA) can be traced back to funding from the National Institutes of Health (NIH), a government agency run with taxpayer dollars.*http://www.pnas.org/content/early/2018/02/06/1715368115
+In the United States, every single one of the 210 medicines approved by the US Food and Drug Administration (FDA) between 2010-2016 can be tied to funding from the National Institutes of Health (NIH), a government agency run with taxpayer dollars.*http://www.pnas.org/content/early/2018/02/06/1715368115

 Clinical trial transparency is critical for physicians to make informed decisions when prescribing medicines and for researchers to avoid duplicating studies.
 The failure to comply with US legal requirements in disclosing trial results squanders public funds, hurts patients, and slows the pace of discovering new treatments and cures.
 The timely disclosure of results helps to improve public health outcomes over time by reducing waste in research, increasing efficiency in the use of resources, limiting reporting bias and contributing to enhanced decision-making.